Zimbabwe National Chamber of Commerce

 The Zimbabwe National Chamber of Commerce (The Chamber) is a private sector voluntary organization established in 1894 for The Chamber is established for the purpose of developing, promoting, and lobbying for its members and the local business community.
+As an independent organization the Zimbabwe National Chamber of Commerce represents the interest of its members through lobbying, collaboration and facilitation.
+It additionally strives to serve as a way for businesses and authorities in Zimbabwe to communicate with each-other.